 You do not need to buckle under that toxic social pressure.
 You do not need to forget you always had the power to look up from your smartphone to do things that put smiles on people’s faces.

-The happiness of your life depends upon the quality of your thoughts: therefore, guard accordingly, and take care that you entertain no notions unsuitable to virtue and reasonable nature. — Marcus Aurelius, the philosopher-king
+- 28. The happiness of your life depends upon the quality of your thoughts: therefore, guard accordingly, and take care that you entertain no notions unsuitable to virtue and reasonable nature. — Marcus Aurelius, the philosopher-king

-You cannot have a positive life and a negative mind. ― Joyce Meyer
+- 29. You cannot have a positive life and a negative mind. ― Joyce Meyer

-Over time, these add up into a pile of lame reasons as to why you are not a good fit for anything.
+Over time, these add up to a pile of lame reasons as to why you are not a good fit for anything.
 You gradually notice more and more of your mistakes and even come to think you are no good at all.

-Positive thinking will let you do everything better than negative thinking will. ― Zig Ziglar
+- 30. Positive thinking will let you do everything better than negative thinking will. ― Zig Ziglar

-Positive thinking is a valuable tool that can help you overcome obstacles, deal with pain, and reach new goals. — Amy Morin
+- 32. Positive thinking is a valuable tool that can help you overcome obstacles, deal with pain, and reach new goals. — Amy Morin

-If you have a positive attitude and constantly strive to give your best effort, eventually you will overcome your immediate problems and find you are ready for greater challenges. — Pat Riley
+- 33. If you have a positive attitude and constantly strive to give your best effort, eventually you will overcome your immediate problems and find you are ready for greater challenges. — Pat Riley

-I really believe in the power of positive thinking and the collective power of people’s thoughts spawning something into becoming reality. — Finn Balor
+- 34. I really believe in the power of positive thinking and the collective power of people’s thoughts spawning something into becoming reality. — Finn Balor